driebit/ginger/Testing-Ginger-flow.md

 Once this flow is done, it will be repeated in the next fase.
 So it will be the same on Test, Acceptatie and Productie.
 Once a certain version of Ginger is release to Productie a newer version is added to Test.

+We will also see if David or Esther has some time to tell Kathlee/Margarida some tings about automated testing and to see if they have some ideas as to how to approach this in this flow.